lengfeld/subpatch/README.md

 Sync github release page and website release page.

 Add checksum of subpatch script to release page.
 Maybe sign with gpg key.

+Improve build process.
+Last time I released with uncomitted changes.

+Use version/tag in example docs/tut/basic-usage.md and remove the explanation.

+Add github action to deploy the website automatically

+If subpatch is a toolkit and works nicely as a toolkit, write a "yocto layer manager".
+So the same as a "package manager" but for the Yocto layers.
+Features
+* seraching for layers
+* selecting, downloading, adding layers and
+* automatically resolve dependencies onto other layers (Core feature of package managers)